iandorsey00/geodata/README.md

      Pleasanton city, California                                 80,847              $64,504
      San Francisco city, California                             870,044              $64,157
      Bellevue city, Washington                                  142,242              $63,115
-     Reston CDP, Virginia                                        60,335              $63,027
-     Sunnyvale city, California                                 152,323              $62,891
-     The Woodlands CDP, Texas                                   109,843              $62,672
-     Encinitas city, California                                  62,713              $62,251
-     Catalina Foothills CDP, Arizona                             50,426              $61,998
-     North Bethesda CDP, Maryland                                50,262              $61,905
-     Coral Gables city, Florida                                  50,931              $61,668
-     Walnut Creek city, California                               69,007              $61,026
-     Redmond city, Washington                                    63,197              $60,465
-     San Ramon city, California                                  75,384              $60,326
-     Scottsdale city, Arizona                                   246,026              $59,953
-     Carmel city, Indiana                                        90,163              $59,541
-     Alexandria city, Virginia                                  156,505              $59,239
-     Kirkland city, Washington                                   88,079              $59,224
-     Boca Raton city, Florida                                    95,745              $59,193
     -----------------------------------------------------------------------------------------

+Use the `comp_name` argument to specify the demographic component or compound you want to rank.

+Specify whether to rank by a component or compound with the optional `DATA_TYPE` argument; some data are available as both components and compounds, and others are only available as one or the other.
+In most cases, users will not need to specify a `DATA_TYPE`.
+By default, compounds are used, unless there isn't for the `comp_name` entered, in which case a component will be used.

-Use the `comp_name` argument to specify the demographic component or compound you want to rank. *Components* are pulled straight from census data files and are generally numbers. `median_year_structure_built`, for example, is only available as a component. *Compounds* are not available straight from the census data files; they are the results of mathematical operations.
+*Components* are pulled straight from census data files.
+`median_year_structure_built`, for example, is only available as a component.
+*Compounds* are not available straight from the census data files; they are the results of mathematical operations.
 For example, the census doesn't provide information for `population_density`; the only way to get it is to divide the population from the data files by the land area in the gazetteer file.

-Specify whether to rank by a component or compound with the `data_type` argument; some data are available as both components and compounds, and others are only available as one or the other.
+In simple terms, for each item on the list, specify `c` for the `data_type` if you just want a raw number, such as the number of people with a bachelor's degree or higher.
+If you want a ratio or percentage (such as the *percent* of people over age 25 with a bachelor's degree or higher), specify `cc` for the `data_type`.

 A list of valid `comp_name`s and their `data_type`s are below: